 When you start up your own business, you should consider carefully about a bunch of things that may have never crossed your mind in the past.
 To begin with, you must know exactly the amount of money you are willing to spend and be aware of the funds you have to loan during the first “tough” years.
 Apart from that, what about the employees?
 Are there any capable of them around?
 That is to say, are there any relatives or friends to trust so as to be sure you make a head start?
-If not, you had better start collecting CVs sooner than later so as to spot their right candidate in time.
+If not, you had better start collecting CVs sooner than later so as to spot their right candidate in time and avoid having a frozen middle.
 Most importantly though you have to put your finger on what your position will be in the firm.
 You may be thinking now “What are you talking about?
 I am the boss!”.
 Well, things are not always that simple as between black and white there are dozens of grey shades.

 BE THE BOSS